 Some employers may require you to have a a heavy truck driving licence, or forklift licence.

-- Primary ITO website - information on post-harvest training
+- Primary ITO website - information on the Trades Academy

 Packhouse workers need to be:

-- accurate, with an eye for detail.
+- accurate, with an eye for detail

 Useful experience includes:

-- work on orchards or vegetable farms
+- work in orchards or market gardens

 - forklift driving

 Packhouse workers need to be reasonably fit as they may lift heavy boxes and stand on their feet all day.

 - Horticulture New Zealand

 - (04) 472 3795 - firstname.lastname@example.org - www.hortnz.co.nz